Noora-q/CV/README.md

 ## Noora Al Qasimi

 I am a curious person who loves to learn new things.
-Before starting at MA, I taught myself the basics of Xcode and developed a simple card game.
+Before starting at Makers Academy (MA), I taught myself the basics of Xcode and developed a simple card game.
 The feelings of joy and the gratification I felt when I completed building the game was what truly propelled me in the direction of coding.

 Having come from an engineering background, I've always had a technical mind and I realised that I have a passion for problem-solving, no matter the kind of problem.
-That, combined with my interest in coding led me to seek out a chance to improve myself at Makers Academy.
+That, combined with my interest in coding led me to seek out a chance to improve myself technically at Makers Academy.

-Now, I am looking for a junior developer role in an energetic and inspiring environment where I can offer what I've learned at MA and continue to build upon my skills.
+After completing this intensive course at MA, I will be looking for a junior developer role in an energetic and inspiring environment where I can offer what I've learned at MA and continue to build upon my skills.

 ## Skills